Kludex/mangum/docs/websockets.md

 ## Events

-There are three events that are handled by the adapter:
+There are WebSocket events sent by API Gateway for a WebSocket API connection.
+Each event requires returning a response and the initial scope information is only available in connect event, so a storage backend is required to persist the connection details.

 #### CONNECT